No matter where we go or how we get there, one constant always remains – packing.

 So we thought we’d explore the pros and cons of lugging luggage through airports and beyond.

-There are a few variables depending on destination and time of year, but these basics apply for us whenever or wherever we travel.
+There are a few variables depending on destination and time of year, but the basic concept of using rolling bags and backpacks applies for us whenever or wherever we travel.
+Even more so now that we have discovered that adidas does backpacks.

 Roll With it Baby!